radremedy/radremedy/README.md

 Altering the Models
 ===

-If you want to change something in the database models take a look at the `models.py` file.
+If you want to change something in the database models, take a look at the `models.py` file.
 The models are defined using [Flask-SQLAlchemy](http://pythonhosted.org/Flask-SQLAlchemy/).
 When you are done making changes run the database migration.